FEUP-ESOF-2020-21/open-cx-t3g3-404datanotfound/docs/DevelopmentRecord.md

 **Scenario: Enter in a new event**

-     - Given I have "JoinAnEvent"
+     - Given I'm the user test@gherkin.com, I'm logged in and I see the "JoinAnEvent" screen
-     - Then I tap the "neweventcode" button
+     - When I tap the "neweventcode" button
-     - Then I should see the "EnterEventCode" screen
+     - Then I see the "EnterEventCode" screen
      - When I fill the "eventcodefield" field with "WS2020Attendee"
-     - Then I tap the "entereventcode" button
+     - And I tap the "entereventcode" button
-     - Then I should see the "HomeFeed" screen
+     - Then I see the "HomeFeed" screen

 **Feature: Post**